robustUTEP/arch1-project0/README.md

  - ability to use emacs editor and linux command-line compilation tools using bash shell
  - git: ability to clone repo and add/commit/push changes
- - ability to understand and modify C programs with separate compilation and include files
+ - ability to understand and modify C programs with separate compilation and include files that include declarations for global variables and functions.
  - bitfield manipulation
  - able to use make & understand and modify Makefiles
  - abile to understand and modify simple programs written in C